qtlHD/qtlHD/doc/input/mapping_inputs.md

 these symbols can be used too.
 Symbols are simply expanded to their numeric values.

+'None' is a reserved symbol.
+In data files 'NA' is the identifier for a missing value, or None.
+You can add symbols for None.
+In above example we allow dash '-' to represent a missing value.

+Other reserved symbols are 'True' and 'False'.

 # The founder file

 A founder file contains information about the founders useful for algorithms.